robertacanton/PythonII_Week8/README.md

 ## `if` statements

-- These are similar in form to bash, but simpler
+- These are similar in form to bash, but simpler.
 - The general form is:

 ```